alaur-c-ent/seafloor-pressure-A0A/README.md

 ---
 ## References

-Key references underlying the methodology include:
+Key references underlying the A0A pressure gauge and drift-correction methodology include:

 * Bürgmann, R., & Chadwell, D. (2014).
   *Seafloor Geodesy.*